THE BACKGROUND OF THE TRUSTED FLAGGER PROGRAMME

 - If you reported a serious/ illegal case of online hate speech directly to the social media platform, but it has not been removed, you can escalate this report with INAR.

 - To do so, send us a direct link to the content in question, i.e. post or comment under that post.
 You can get the link by clicking on the date/time of the post or comment and then copying the URL.
 Send it to us together with a screenshot of that content via Facebook/ Twitter message or by emailing it to email@example.com with HATE SPEECH REPORT in a subject heading.
-Include the information why you think this content should be removed.
+Include the information on why you think this content should be removed.
 Please note that without the link we will not be able to process the complaint.

 - If we believe the reported content meets the criteria of serious hate speech (see the below guidelines) and breaches the guidelines of the social media platform in question, we will report the content directly to that platform through specific channels available only to Trusted Flaggers.

 SERIOUS HATE SPEECH

-The EU provides the following guidelines to distinguish content inciting to bias/ discriminatory hatred or violence.
+The European Commission provides the following guidelines to distinguish content inciting to bias/ discriminatory hatred or violence.

 Content using degrading, defamatory words/expressions to name certain social groups/individuals belonging or perceived to belong to such groups